JuliaStochOpt/StochDynamicProgramming.jl/doc/install.rst

 Install a linear programming solver
 -----------------------------------

 SDDP need a linear programming solver to run.
+Clp is installed by default with StochDynamicProgramming.jl.

-You could refer to the documentation of JuMP_ to get a solver and interface it with SDDP.
+Refer to the documentation of JuMP_ to get another solver and interface it with SDDP.